SARAH-GAKII/sarah-gakii.github.io/research.md

     <h2>Quick jumps</h2>
     <a href="#a-newton–finite-difference-method-for-pdes-with-nonlinear-interface-jump-conditions">A Newton–Finite Difference Method for PDEs with Nonlinear Interface Jump Conditions</a>
     <a href="#modeling-the-impact-of-human-behavior-to-covid-19-vaccine-uptake">Modeling the Impact of Human Behavior to COVID-19 Vaccine Uptake</a>
+    <a href="#green-roofs-to-mitigate-the-urban-heat-island">Green Roofs to Mitigate the Urban Heat Island</a>
     <a href="#crime-dynamics-cooperative-policing-2023">Crime Dynamics</a>
     <a href="#stochastic-competing-species-2022">Stochastic Species</a>
   </aside>